 However, since the day I arrived, I’ve been greeted by nothing but the friendliest, warmest Iranians who showed me their city, shared their culture and tea with me and made me feel so welcome.

-Iran has one of the richest and oldest art heritages and encompasses amazing untouched natural places.
-Ranging from waterfalls, hot springs, rain forests, tropical beaches and magical deserts, this Iran travel itinerary also includes modern and culturally rich cities that will surely enchant you just much as they did me!
+Covering a vast area, Iran is the second-largest country in the Middle East, ranging from waterfalls, hot springs, rainforests, tropical beaches and magical deserts.
+This Iran travel itinerary also includes modern and culturally rich cities that will surely enchant you just as much as they did me!

 However, the best thing about Iran might not be the mosques and sights, but its people.